ucsb-dreamlab/twarc/workedex.md

 ![DOD CENTROID VS FUZZ GEOJSON](/assets/dod_centroidvsjson.png)

-*Warning about using geo location* DON"T FORGET TO UPDATE THIS
+*Jon's tidbit about mapping Twitter*

 ### _json2csv.py_

 We can view the tweets in a more cohesive manner by turning our json into a csv.
-This is done with the utility json2csv.py.

-*Note: if you're using Windows and you get a charmap error, change your Region settings using the instructions [here](https://scholarslab.github.io/learn-twarc/08-win-region-settings)*
+*Note: if you're using Windows and you get a charmap error, you can change your Region settings using the instructions [here](https://scholarslab.github.io/learn-twarc/08-win-region-settings)*

     python utils/json2csv.py nh_sub_dod.jsonl > nh_dod_tweets.csv